-- Checks payable to SUNY Upstate Medical University
+- Cash and Checks payable to SUNY Upstate Medical University

 - Credit Cards (Visa, MasterCard, and Discover).